anand-dev-parekh/anand-dev-parekh/README.md

 ---
 ### :book: About Me
-- 🎓 Studying Computer Science at <a href="https://wustl.edu/">Washington University in St Louis</a>, class of 2025
+- 🎓 Studying Computer Science at <a href="https://wustl.edu/">Washington University in St Louis</a>

 ---
 ### Languages, Frameworks, Tools